Teremoana Rapley: Biography

-Rapley has worked with Bill Urale King Kapisi.
+Rapley has worked with Bill Urale (stage name: King Kapisi), who is also her husband.
 She has featured on his singles "Saboteur" and "Lollipop".
 Teremoana and King Kapisi used to run The Plantation Store, which included Kapisi’ Overstayer clothing range.
+She also provided guest vocals on the track "Waka," from Che Fu's 1998 debut solo album 2b S.Pacific.

 Rapley is also known for her television presenting work.
 In 1995 she joined long-running New Zealand children's television show What Now as a field reporter.
 From 1996 to 2001, Teremoana was a presenter on TV2's Māori youth magazine programme Mai Time.
 Around 2000-2001 she interviewed musicians working for Selector magazine.

 After the birth of her fourth and youngest child, Rapley moved permanently behind the camera holding many roles including director, camera operator, editor, scriptwriter, production manager and producer.
 In 2015, after 10 years of service, Rapley resigned as a producer at the Maori Television Service in Auckland, New Zealand having produced over 1400 television programmes for the station and gained over 3000 production credits to her name.

 In 2021, Teremoana Rapley featured in a Stories Seldom Told podcast about unconscious bias.

 In February 2022, Rapley was diagnosed with an aggressive autoimmune disorder, and later that year, in August and October, she was found to have two inoperable brain tumours.
 She publicly announced her medical conditions in an interview in April 2024.

 At the 2024 Taite Music Prize ceremony she was awarded the Independent Spirit Award.